volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy.md

 `none` - (Optional) Perform normal App Firewall processing for this request (bool).

+`waf_in_monitoring_mode` - (Optional) App Firewall will run in monitoring mode without blocking the request (bool).

 `waf_inline_rule_control` - (Optional) App Firewall rule changes to be applied for this request.
 See [Waf Inline Rule Control ](#waf-inline-rule-control) below for details.

 `waf_rule_control` - (Optional) App Firewall rule changes to be applied for this request.
 See [Waf Rule Control ](#waf-rule-control) below for details.

 `waf_skip_processing` - (Optional) Skip all App Firewall processing for this request (bool).

+### Waf In Monitoring Mode

+App Firewall will run in monitoring mode without blocking the request.

 ### Waf Inline Rule Control